kevinburke/gitlab/README.md

 Run `gitlab open` to open the most recent pipeline in your browser.

+## Configuration

+Gitlab CLI needs an API token to make requests to the Gitlab API.
+Run the CLI tool once (`gitlab open`), which will walk you through the process of creating a token and installing it on your local machine.

 ## Installation

 Find your target operating system (darwin, windows, linux) and desired bin